 Treatment to alleviate what problems: Anxiety, depression, stress, interpersonal relationship challenges, attentional issues, and challenges pertaining to behaviour and executive functioning.
 As well as the problems that one encounters when living with a disability.

 Through her experiences, Hayley believes that a client can be best supported when a team of people (families, schools, counsellors, etc.) collaborate and act jointly to support the client.
 She encourages families to work together to support their family member through building strong interpersonal relationships.
 Hayley spent five years living and working in China and can speak Mandarin.
-She is currently working towards her registration as a RCC.

 Types of therapy offered: A blend of person-centered, solution-focused, cognitive-behavioural and Christian therapeutic approaches.